parca-dev/parca-agent/README.md

 It discovers targets through:

 * **Kubernetes**: Discovering all the containers on the node the Parca agent is running on.
 (On by default, but can be disabled using `--kubernetes=false`)
-* **systemd**: A list of systemd units to be profiled on a node can be configured for the Parca agent to pick up.
-(Use the `--systemd-units` flag to list the units to profile, eg. `--systemd-units=docker.service` to profile the docker daemon)
+* **systemd**: A list of Cgroups to be profiled on a node can be configured for the Parca agent to pick up.
+(Use the `--cgroups` flag to indicate the Cgroups to profile, eg. `--cgroups=docker.service` to profile the docker daemon)

 ## Requirements